A Day in the Life of a 4 & 5 year old

 With snacks properly digested and tucked away, the young naturalists are ready to roam!
 Discoveries may include, but are in no way limited to: crayfish hiding under creek

 But alas, the gentle chime and song tell us it is time to clean up.
 It is Friday, which means Buddy Lunch - everyone's favorite!
-The Branches gather their lunches and head in to the Roots Room to find their younger buddy, and lead them by the hand to the bathroom where they assist with proper "white glove handwashing" technique.
+The PreK'ers gather their lunches and head down the hallway to find their younger buddy, and lead them by the hand to the bathroom where they assist with proper "white glove handwashing" technique.
 They pick a seat next to each other so as to enjoy polite table conversation over their meal before 1 o'clock pick-up or, if staying full-day, are encouraged to listen to their bodies and opt to rest if desired until afternoon snack and time to go home.

 It has been another full day at the Oak!